 \subsection{Limit of subsampling region}

 We are particularly interested in the behavior of the subsampling confidence set as $B\to\infty$.
 Since $B^{-1} \sum_{b=1}^B T_{n,b}(\theta) \to \E\{T_n(\theta) \mid \D\}$ as $B\to\infty$, the limiting subsampling set has no algorithmic randomness.
-We see hints of this in Fig.~\ref{fig:fixed_data_regions}, where the subsampling set at $B=100$ does not vary much across six simulations on the same data.
-Theorem~\ref{thm:limiting_ratio} describes conditions for the convergence of the ratio of $\E\{T_n(\theta) \mid \D\}$ to an approximation.
+We see hints of this in Figure~\ref{fig:fixed_data_regions}, where the subsampling set at $B=100$ does not vary much across six simulations on the same data.
+Theorem~\ref{thm:limiting_ratio} describes conditions for the convergence of $\E\{T_n(\theta) \mid \D\}$ over an approximation to 1.
 We have been suppressing the $n$ subscript when it is clear we are working with a single dataset with $n$ observations.
 Theorem~\ref{thm:limiting_ratio} considers a sequence of datasets, so we use the $n$ subscript to index the datasets.

 \begin{theorem} Assume we have a sequence of datasets $(\D_{n})_{n\in 2\mathbb{N}}$, where $\D_n = \{Y_{n1}, \ldots, Y_{nn}\}$ and each $Y_{ni}$ is an independent observation from $N(\theta^*, I_d)$.
 Let $\D_{0,n}$ be a sample of $n/2$ observations from $\D_n$, and let $\D_{1,n} = \D_n \backslash \D_{0,n}$.
 Define $\bar{Y}_n = (1/n)\sum_{i=1}^n Y_{ni}$, $\bar{Y}_{0,n} = (2/n) \sum_{Y_{ni} \in \D_{0,n}} Y_{ni}$, and $\bar{Y}_{1,n} = (2/n) \sum_{Y_{ni} \in \D_{1,n}} Y_{ni}$.
 Let $c > 0$, and let $(\theta_n)$ be a sequence that satisfies $\|\bar{Y}_n - \theta_n\| \leq c/\sqrt{n}$ for all $n$.
 Then